Home

 People would gather to share gossip, songs and stories; or work tranquilly on crafts in pleasant company.

 At Yule they would celebrate the turning of the Wheel back toward the active cycle, the light and warmth and busyness to come.
-They could really appreciate that prospect, since they were rested to the point of boredom with the all peace and quiet.
+They could really appreciate that prospect, since they were rested to the point of boredom with all the peace and quiet.

 Hard to imagine, isn't it?